analyses current Vitamin B12 levels and identifies deficiency as well as risk of deficiency

 - get re-tested after 2-3 months to monitor treatment results

-- re-test once a year to avoid developing a deficiency in the future
+- routinely test once a year to avoid a recurring deficiency

 Vitamin B12 supplements